trekhleb/machine-learning-octave/README.md

 ### Anomaly Detection

+Anomaly detection (also outlier detection) is the identification of rare items, events or observations which raise suspicions by differing significantly from the majority of the data.

 _Usage examples: intrusion detection, fraud detection, system health monitoring, removing anomalous data from the dataset etc._

 - [Anomaly Detection using Gaussian distribution](./anomaly-detection) - example: detect overloaded server.